 Paul Fung Yuen Law has extensive experience in the investment industry and has served managerial roles in a number of banks in Hong Kong.
 Mr. Law holds a Masters of Business Administrations degree in Finance from the University of British Columbia and is a Certified Public Accountant.
-Mr. Law is also the Chief Financial Officer of Boyuan Construction Group, Inc., a company listed on the Toronto Stock Exchange since June 2010.
+Mr. Law is also the Chief Financial Officer of Boyuan Construction Group, Inc., a company which was listed on the Toronto Stock Exchange until August 27, 2020.